Examples

 replace yacyaxtroot=[...] with the path to the directory containing your yac and yaxt directories, or to yacyaxtroot="" if you do not intend to run an example that requires YAC.

-You can optionally configure the bash script specific to each example in the following ways:
+You can optionally configure the bash script specific to each example (found in the same directory e.g. scripts/levante/examples/shima2009.sh) in the following ways:

 • Choose your build configuration: